Form 8.3 - Hyve Group Plc

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerEZB-Zinserhöhung im Fokus: Dow leichter -- ATX dreht ins Minus -- DAX im Plus -- Asiens Börsen schlussendlich in Rot
+Börse aktuell - Live TickerEZB-Zinserhöhung im Fokus: US-Börsen mit Gewinnen -- ATX letztendlich stabil -- DAX beendet Handel im Plus -- Asiens Börsen schlussendlich in Rot

-Der US-Leitindex bewegt sich am Donnerstag schwächer.
-Der heimische Aktienmarkt ist im Verlauf des Donnerstagshandels ins Minus gedreht.
-Der deutsche Leitindex zeigt sich freundlich.
+Der heimische Aktienmarkt bewegte sich im Donnerstagshandel zwischen den Vorzeichen.
+Der deutsche Leitindex zeigte sich freundlich.
+US-Börsen waren am Donnerstag auf Erholungskurs.
 An den Börsen in Fernost übernahmen am Donnerstag die Bären das Ruder.